Have you been diagnosed with a brain tumour? Order your free information pack.

 A clinical trial is a way of testing possible new treatment courses which could prove more effective or cause fewer side effects than those being used.

-Traditional clinical trials test only one drug or different aspect of a treatment at a time.
-As a result, it can take several years to produce results, wheter positive or negative.
-This is not helpful for patients with a high-grade, aggressive tumour.
+Traditional clinical trials test only one drug or part of a treatment at a time.
+Because of this, it can take a few years to see results, whether positive or negative.
+This isn’t helpful for patients with a high-grade, aggressive tumour.

 If you have been diagnosed with an aggressive brain tumour and have been told that there is no cure available, it is very difficult to understand why you shouldn’t be allowed to try new treatments or combinations of treatments that might extend your life.

-This lack of flexibility in clinical trials has been one factor in historically slow progress towards more effective treatments for high-grade brain tumours.
+This lack of flexibility in clinical trials is partly why there’s been slow progress towards more effective treatments for high-grade brain tumours.

-These tumours progress very quickly – there is simply not enough time for a patient to take part in different trials, each of which tests a single potential treatment.
+These tumours progress very quickly.
+There’s just not enough time for someone with a brain tumour diagnosis to take part in different trials.
+Especially with each of those testing just one possible treatment.

 The Tessa Jowell Adaptive Clinical Trial

-We’re currently reviewing applications from researchers who have applied for this funding following input from our patient-led Research Involvement Network, and look forward to the launch of a new trial that will speed up the development of better glioma treatments.
+We’re currently reviewing applications from researchers who have applied for this funding following input from our patient-led Research Involvement Network.
+We look forward to the launch of a new trial that will speed up the development of better glioma treatments.

 BIOMEDE